imccart/Econ-771/README.md

 1. **Canvas**: This is where I'll post announcements, grades, and other information only for this class (such as Zoom meeting links).

 2. **OneNote**: Everyone will soon receive an invitation to join our OneNote classroom.
 This will provide you with your own notebook for the class, where you can take your own notes and have access to all of my annotated notes from class.
-Note that all of the notes (without annotation) are also available below.
+Note that all of the notes (without annotation) will also be available below in the Module links.

-3. **GitHub**: Everyone will also soon receive an invitation to join our GitHub classroom.
+3. **GitHub**: Everyone will soon receive an invitation to join our GitHub classroom.
 This is where you can access code files and datasets (where possible) and organize all of your code for class assignments.
-This is also how you will submit your main replication project.
+This is also how you will submit your assignments.
 If you're not familiar with GitHub, take a look at the excellent notes from [Grant McDermott](https://grantmcdermott.com/) and his class, [Data Science for Economists](https://github.com/uo-ec607/lectures).

 4. **Amazon Web Services**: Everyone will have access to cloud computing through AWS.
 This will serve as your own virtual computer, so we all have the same data capabilities, versions, and packages.
 You don't have to use this, but for those of you with limited computing power, this is an easy solution.